 But a single belief (and the expectations it spawns) does not necessarily lead to fear.
 It takes two beliefs to produce fear.
 I call them the Hammer and the Anvil.
 The hammer is a belief in the dangerousness of something.
 When this thing is present, it means danger.
 The Anvil is a belief that we are powerless to defend ourselves from that danger.
 Only when both beliefs are present are we compelled to expect a losing battle, and therefore feel fear.
 When you think about it, it’s pretty obvious.

-If you believe that someone wants to hurt you, but you are surrounded by a team of commandos who love you, chances are you won’t feel much, if any, fear.
+If you believe that someone wants to hurt you, but you are surrounded by a team of commandos who love you, chances are you will feel little or no fear.
 Why?
-Because you don’t feel powerless to defend yourself.
-Conversely, if you are alone and totally vulnerable, but sense no danger of any kind, you will not feel fear.
+Because you have a powerful defense surrounding you.
+Conversely, if you are alone and totally vulnerable, but sense no threats or danger of any kind, you will not feel fear.
 It is only when the Hammer and the Anvil come smashing together, with you in between, that you feel fear.
 But not all fear is created equal.

-There are three variables that affect the degree to which you feel fear:
+There are four variables that affect the degree to which you feel fear:

-- the strength of your expectation of the danger
+- the strength of your expectation of that danger

 - the strength of your belief in your own powerlessness

-The greatest fear comes from an absolute certainty that you are in immediate danger of losing something highly valued (your life, or the life of a loved one, for example) and you believe you are without any visible means of defense.
+The greatest fear comes from an absolute certainty that you are in immediate danger of excruciating pain and you believe you are without any effective defense.
 The greatest sense of safety occurs when you perceive no threats and/or feel totally empowered to defend yourself.
 Most of life falls somewhere in between.

 Virtually all so-called “negative” emotions grow out of fear.
 Anger is the simplest example.
 Show me an angry person, and I’ll show you a frightened person.
 Anger is one response to perceived threats.
 Without a threat, no one feels anger.
 And no one who feels empowered to defend against a threat feels anger.
 Anger is only felt by those who see a danger against which they feel they are unable to defend themselves.
 Ring any bells?
 Yep.
 They are frightened, and frightened people get angry.